 What is Myeloma?

 To understand the answer to “What is myeloma?”, you need to know that it is also named multiple myeloma, or Kahler’s disease.
 It is a form of blood cancer that affects the plasma cells of the blood.
-Healthy plasma cells are produced in the bone marrow and they play a vital role in the immune system by making antibodies that help fight off infection.
-To help fight it, consider ELREXFIO is a medicine for grown-ups with multiple myeloma who have tried at least 4 different treatments, including a proteasome inhibitor, an immunomodulatory agent, an anti-CD38 monoclonal antibody or whose cancer has returned or didn't get better with previous treatment.
+Healthy plasma cells are produced in the bone marrow and play a vital role in the immune system by making antibodies that help fight off infection.
+To help fight it, consider ELREXFIO, a medicine for grown-ups with multiple myeloma who have tried at least 4 different treatments, including a proteasome inhibitor, an immunomodulatory agent, an anti-CD38 monoclonal antibody or whose cancer has returned or didn't get better with previous treatment.

 Symptoms of Multiple Myeloma